Lonelycat1/Community-nullmodel/construct_benchmark_network_nullmodel/README.md

 **Relevant Explanation:**
 0-3k represents the property of order 0-3
-0k: The distribution characteristics of average degree of nodes remains unchanged
+0k: The  characteristics of average degree of nodes distribution remains unchanged.
-1k: The distribution characteristics of node degree unchanged in the network
+1k: The characteristics of node degree distribution remains unchanged.
-2k: The distribution of network association degree remains unchanged
+2k: The Joint degree distribution of network remains unchanged.
-25K: The clustering coefficient related to the degree before and after breaking edge remains unchanged
+25K: The clustering coefficient related to the degree before and after disconnect for rewriting remain unchanged.
 3k: The distribution characteristics of network joint edges remains unchanged
 changed_community: file of new network node ownership information
 changed_network: file of new network data